ifx-dr/DRMS-Lobe/ReadMe.md

 # Digital Reference Managing System

-The Digital Reference(DR) is a Semantic Web-based ontology that represents entities and their relationships in the domain semiconductor manufacturing.
+The Digital Reference(DR) is a Semantic Web-based ontology that represents entities and their relationships in the domain of semiconductor manufacturing.
 It is expected to serve as a data structure that supports the collaboration among multiple parties.
-This project proposes a solution to manage the DR securely and trustworhily. \
+This project proposes a solution to manage the DR securely and trustworthy.
-The DR managing system is implemented based on a private Blcokchain network provided by Hyperledger Fabric.
-The api is realised using Node.js, while for the front end React.js is applied.\
+The DR managing system is implemented based on a private Blockchain network provided by Hyperledger Fabric.
+The API is realised using Node.js, while for the front end React.js is applied.
 ## Summary

   - [Getting Started](#getting-started)